sanam2405/KnowledgeTransfer/README.md

             - Gateway Load Balancer
             - Classic Load Balancer

-            > *Clients requests hit an elastic load balancer as a single point of contact and then the requests are rerouted to multiple EC2 instances thereby balancing the traffic*
+            > *Client requests hit an elastic load balancer as a single point of contact and then the requests are rerouted to multiple EC2 instances thereby balancing the traffic*

     - Scaling

         - Vertical Scaling
-            > Increase or Scale by increasing the metrics of the previous resource
+            > *Increase or Scale by increasing the metrics of the previous resource*
         - Horizontal Scaling
-            > Increase or Scale by increasing the number of resources keeping individual metrics of the resources constant
+            > *Increase or Scale by increasing the number of resources keeping individual metrics of the resources constant*
         - EC2 Auto Scaling

     - Misc.
 Tools